-Available in Databricks Runtime 5.3 ML and above,
+In Databricks Runtime 5.3 ML and above, Azure Databricks provides

-dbfs:/ml is a special folder that provides high-performance I/O for deep learning workloads.
+dbfs:/ml, a special folder that offers high-performance I/O for deep learning workloads, that maps to